Are you a thyroidectomy patient struggling to feel better after your thyroid removal?

 If so, then this article may help to explain why you are feeling the way that you do.

-- Those without a thyroid are in a unique situation which is different among other thyroid patients.
+- Those without a thyroid are in a unique situation which is different from other thyroid patients.

 - Up to 20% of those without a thyroid do not achieve normal free thyroid hormone levels on standard medications such as levothyroxine.